jamescosborn/productivity-czar/README.md

 So next time you are facing down a particularly challenging dilemma, consider taking a break.
 It may very well be the solution to your problem.

+*--*

 ## What does it mean to be a good developer?

 To me, being a good developer means applying a combination of tenacity, attention to detail, high spirits, and hard work.
 It means being able to break down big problems into much smaller ones, then having the endurance and fortitude to knock out those tasks one at a time until you're done.
 And you're never truly done.

+*--*

 ## License
 Copyright (c) 2017 James Osborn
+Please contact the developer if you find a way to monetize this product.
 This README.md uses the MIT license.